 Many contractors were submitting inflated estimates for repairs to insurance companies delaying the claim.
 Some were even pocketing the claim payment and not repairing the home.

-All homeowners should read carefully everything they sign when they are dealing with a claim to avoid these types of home insurance claim rip-offs.
+All homeowners should read carefully everything they sign when they are dealing with a claim to avoid these types of home insurance claim issues.

-Getting caught in home insurance claim rip-offs is a worst case scenario for homeowners.
+Getting caught in home insurance claim struggles is a worst case scenario for homeowners.
 Here are a few tips for avoiding problems when it comes time to file your home insurance claim.